 Mixing actions also contribute to paddle selection.
 Paddle design determines the flow of materials through the blades.

 Heavy materials, such as concrete, mortar, screed, or plaster require moving the ingredients upward through the container to mix.
-Paddle designs WK and MK push the mixture from the bottom to the top to ensure a thorough combination of the components.
+An appropriate concrete mixing drill for this job uses paddle designs WK and MK to push the mixture from the bottom to the top to ensure a thorough combination of the components.

 Mixing from the top to the bottom reduces the splashing of low-viscosity or soft materials.
 DLX paddles force the top of the mixture downward through the blades for even mixing.

 Not all paddles have parts that direct the mixture vertically.
-Horizontal mixing with a KR paddle homogenizes mixtures that require even consistency, such as tile adhesives or adhesive mortars.
+A proper mortar drill mixer uses horizontal mixing with a KR paddle homogenizes mixtures that require even consistency, such as tile adhesives or adhesive mortars.

 The heaviest mixtures, including concrete, may require the additional force of a pair of paddles that use forced mixing action.
-Counter rotation of the two spindles in the MKD paddle eases the strain on the operator by the torques of the spindles canceling each other out.
+The best drill attachment for mixing concrete uses a counter rotation of the two spindles in the MKD paddle.
+This concrete mixing drill eases the strain on the operator by the torques of the spindles canceling each other out.
 This action also intensely mixes all materials for fast, even combining ingredients.